mervynzhang/scanner.py/README.md

 # SCANOSS Scanner

-The SCANOSS Scanner is a simple Python script performs a scan of a folder using SCANOSS API.
+The SCANOSS Scanner is a simple Python script performs a scan of a folder or a WFP file using SCANOSS API.

 ## Usage